 To Make the Streusel Topping:

-- In a small bowl, whisk together the dark brown sugar, flour, cinnamon, and salt.55 g dark brown sugar, 30 g all-purpose flour, ¼ tsp ground cinnamon, pinch of salt
+- In a small bowl, whisk together the dark brown sugar, flour, cinnamon, and salt.55 g dark brown sugar, 30 g all-purpose flour, ¼ teaspoon ground cinnamon, pinch of salt

 - Add the softened butter and, using a fork, mix until well combined and crumbles form.
 Sprinkle on top of batter in an even layer.30 g unsalted butter